 Sexually transmitted infections (STIs)

 Even if you don't have any symptoms, it's best to have a check-up for STIs.
-After supporting you in the immediate period following a sexual assault or rape, the SARC will call you back for STI testing and can also provide HIV prophylaxis.
+After supporting you in the immediate period following a sexual assault or rape, the SARC will also provide STI testing and HIV prophylaxis.

 Reporting a sexual assault or rape to the police